 However, we regularly update our line-up to ensure we’re giving you the best experience possible.
-Sign up to our newsletter to find out about our latest releases, and let us know what games you want to see - we’re giving some thought to trying some different and less obvious titles if they have suffiicent following amongst the Duel user base.
+Follow us on social media to find out about our latest releases, and let us know what games you want to see - we’re giving some thought to trying some different and less obvious titles if they have sufficient following amongst the Duel user base.

 No, signing up to Duel is completely free.
 That means it doesn’t cost anything to create an account and there won’t be any hidden monthly charges either.

 Remember that we do charge a small fee if you win your game.
 This is called a match fee and equates to 10% of your overall winnings, and is how Duel makes money and keeps going.

 Also, whilst there is no charge for depositing money in your account, there is a charge when you withdraw money.
 There is a fixed fee of £3 for each withdrawal plus 2.5% of the amount you take out.
 Duel does not make money on this - it is to cover the charges made to Duel by the card companies every time you make a transaction.

 We don’t have many rules here at Duel, but there are a couple to bear in mind.
 Firstly, you need to be 18 or over to play matches and place wagers.